How to become a UK au pair in 2024

 To sum it all up, a live-in-nanny is an employee for the family.

-However, an au pair is more like a guest who came for a visit and is now taking care of the host family’s children and sometimes helps them around the house.
+However, while you would be a live in au pair, an au pair is more like a guest who came for a visit and is now taking care of the host family’s children and sometimes helps them around the house.

 This “guest” also gets some pocket money for personal expenses.